Perturbation theory for killed Markov processes and quasi-stationary distributions: Deferred proofs

-DR acknowledges support of the DFG within project 389483880.
-AQW is funded by EPSRC grant CoSInES (EP/R034710/1), and would like to thank the following people for interesting discussions on topics related to this work: Abraham Ng, Murray Pollock, Sam Power, Lionel Riou-Durand.
-We would like to thank the Oberwolfach Uncertainty Quantification meeting, March 2019, and BayesComp, January 2020 in Florida for facilitating discussions which lead to this work.
+\acks We would like to thank the following for interesting discussions on topics related to this work: Abraham Ng, Murray Pollock, Sam Power, Lionel Riou-Durand.
+We would like to thank the Oberwolfach Uncertainty Quantification meeting, March 2019 for facilitating discussions which lead to this work.
+We would particularly like to thank the anonymous referees whose comments substantially improved the paper, including shortening proofs of Theorem~\ref{thm:bdd_case} and Lemma~\ref{lem:conseq_Weyl_Ass2}.

+\fund DR acknowledges support of the DFG within project 389483880.
+AQW was funded by EPSRC grant CoSInES (EP/R034710/1).

+\competing There were no competing interests to declare which arose during the preparation or publication process of this article.